 Clearly demonstrate the ability to provide the proposed service and describe how results will be improved over baseline and the ability to reach the priority population.
 Describe any planned policy changes or system improvements.
-If clinical services are being apid for and provided by others, the applicant must explain and report on the outcomes and services that are delivered to the people navigated by the program.
+If clinical services are being paid for and provided by others, the applicant must explain and report on the number of clinical services and patient outcomes (eg, screenings/diagnostics, vaccinations, cancer precursors, cancers detected) that are delivered to the people navigated by the program.
 Applicants must also clearly and thoroughly describe plans to ensure access to treatment services should cancer be detected.

 Evaluation Strategy: A strong commitment to evaluation of the project is required.
 Describe the plan for outcome and output measurements, including qualitative analysis of policy and system changes.
 Describe data collection and management methods, data analyses, and anticipated results.
 Evaluation and reporting of results should be headed by a professional who has demonstrated expertise in the field.
-If needed, applicants may want to consider seeking expertise at Texas-based academic cancer centers, schools/programs of public health, prevention research centers, or the like.
+If needed, applicants may want to consider seeking expertise at Texas-based academic cancer centers, schools/programs of public health, or the like.
 Applicants should budget accordingly for the evaluation activity and should involve that professional during grant application preparation to ensure, among other things, that the evaluation plan is linked to the proposed goals and objectives.